ERA-IITK/IMS/README.md

 ## Developer Notes
 Developed by Muskan Agarwal, Luvneesh Kumar, Shobhit Jagga.
 UG Students and members of Team ERA IITK.
 V0.9 consists of a login page, User page and Admin page.
-Login Page, User Page and Admin page was created using HTML, CSS and JavaScript.
+Login Page and dashboard was created for admins and users using HTML, CSS and JavaScript.
 The back end is Written in PHP and the front-end is in CSS and Html5.
 The work on Back end has been completed for the following features :
 ### Login Page
   - New User registration